Organizational Structure of an NGO

 Return to document↩

-This is done to avoid self or vested interests.
+This is done to avoid conflict-of-interest or vested interests.

 Return to document↩